Family Check-Up® For Children

 This model meets the criteria established by the Department of Health and Human Services (HHS) for an “evidence-based early childhood home visiting service delivery model” for the general population, but does not meet the criteria for tribal populations.

-Family Check-Up (FCU) for Children is designed as a preventative model to help parents address typical challenges that arise with young children before these challenges become more serious or problematic.
-The model focuses on high-risk families, where normative challenges are more likely to lead to unfavorable outcomes, such as child conduct problems.
-FCU seeks to decrease children’s conduct, academic, and internalizing problems; reduce maternal depression; and increase parental involvement and positive parenting.
-FCU for Children is made up of three home visits with an FCU provider who has been trained in the model.
-After the three home visits, the provider makes recommendations for a family-based intervention tailored to the needs of the family, such as parent management training, preschool consultation, or community referrals.
-For the purpose of the HomVEE review, only studies of sites that used home visiting as the primary service delivery method and that included families with children from birth to age 5 were included.
+Family Check-Up is a strengths-based, family-centered intervention designed to support parents’ efforts to promote children’s competence, mental health, and risk reduction.
+It can be integrated into a variety of service settings, including home visiting.
+The model focuses on families with risk factors including socioeconomic disadvantage, maternal depression, family and child risk factors for child conduct problems, and academic failure.
+Families with children ages 2 through 17 years are eligible for Family Check-Up.
+A version of this model called Family Check-Up for Children is appropriate for families with children ages 2 through 5, and is the focus of HomVEE’s review due to that age range.
+Family Check-Up seeks to reduce children’s conduct, academic, and internalizing problems, and to improve maternal depression, parental involvement, and positive parenting.
+Family Check-Up is made up of three home visits with a Family Check-Up provider who has been trained in the model.
+After the three home visits, the provider makes recommendations for additional services, as needed, that are tailored to the needs of the family.
+Services could include the Everyday Parenting family management training program, preschool consultation, or community referrals.
+For the purpose of the HomVEE review, only studies of sites that used home visiting as the primary service delivery method and that included families with children ages 2 through 5 were included.
 For more information, please read the Model Overview.

 Extent of Evidence